Frankie Terry

-Frankie Edward Terry (born 30 January 2004) is an English professional footballer who plays as a centre-back for Braintree Town on loan from League Two side Colchester United.
+Frankie Edward Terry (born 28 February 2004) is an English professional footballer who plays as a left-back or centre-back for League Two side Colchester United.

 Career

 Terry began his career in the academy at Colchester United.
 During the 2021–22 season, Terry was loaned out twice to Maldon & Tiptree, where he scored his first goal in senior football, coming six minutes into his first senior league appearance in a 3–3 draw against Dereham Town on 13 November 2021.
+Terry made seven appearances across his two loan spells at Maldon in all competitions, scoring once.

 On 30 September 2022, Terry signed for National League South club Chelmsford City on loan.
 On 4 March 2023, Terry was recalled by Colchester, following the appointment of Ben Garner as Colchester manager, however, Terry was allowed to rejoin Chelmsford on loan eleven days later.
 At the beginning of the 2023–24 season, Terry joined Chelmsford for a third spell on loan, before being recalled by Colchester on 2 October 2023 due to injuries and suspensions after four appearances.

 On 17 October 2023, Terry made his debut for Colchester, playing the full 90 minutes in a 2–1 EFL Trophy win away to Cambridge United.

 On 10 February 2024, Terry signed for Aveley on a one-month loan deal.

 On 4 January 2025, Terry made his league debut for Colchester United, starting a 2–0 home defeat to Accrington Stanley.
 In March 2025, he joined National League side Yeovil Town on loan for the remainder of the season.
 Terry re-joined Braintree on loan on 8 August 2025.

+Terry was recalled by Colchester in December 2025.